Tetralogy of Fallot With Absent Pulmonary Valve

 Tetralogy of Fallot (TOF) consists of a malalignment ventricular septal defect (VSD), infundibular pulmonary stenosis, overriding aorta, and right ventricular hypertrophy (RVH).

-The absence of a functioning pulmonary valve gives rise to pulmonary regurgitation (insufficiency) that may result in aneurysmal dilatation of the main and branch pulmonary arteries, which can compress the tracheobronchial tree (see the following image).
-In addition to compression of the larger bronchi, Rabinovitch et al described abnormal tufts of the smaller pulmonary arteries that compress the intrapulmonary bronchi.[2]
-The investigators further reported a reduction of the number of alveoli.
+The absence of a functioning pulmonary valve gives rise to pulmonary regurgitation (insufficiency) that results in aneurysmal dilatation of the main and branch pulmonary arteries, which can compress the tracheobronchial tree (see the following image).
+In addition to compression of the larger bronchi, Rabinovitch et al described abnormal tufts of the smaller pulmonary arteries that compress the intrapulmonary bronchi.
+[2] The investigators further reported a reduction of the number of alveoli.
 This may explain why surgical relief of the larger airway compression alone is not always effective in reversing the severe obstructive respiratory disease.

 Etiology